 Meas: This displays the current value of the tag.
 The measured value is being constantly updated as changes occur regardless of the historian and trend line status.
 However, if the entry is in the edit mode, the measured value will not be updated.

-- Hint: If the value can be changed by the user, indicated by a white box field, the user may change the value in the Trend Window.
+- Hint: If the value is an input field (can be changed by the user), indicated by a white box field, values may also be changed directly within the Trend Window.

 Min: Represents the minimum value on the Trend Line View for that tag.
 If the value goes below the minimum, the trend line is drawn along the bottom of the Trend Line View.